- Placement inventories and tests help us to make sure you get started in the courses that are right for you.

 If you are interested in taking music theory or composition, you should take the Music Theory Placement Exam.
 The location and time will be part of the New Student Week schedule.
 Results of this exam will determine if you need to take The Materials of Music and Musicianship Lab I (MUSC 110 and 103) or if you place into Musical Structures and Musicianship Lab II (MUSC 204 and 104).
-For more information, see the Guide for New Students on the Music Department web site.
+For more information, see the First-Year Students' Guide on the Music Department web site.

 Music faculty and staff members use auditions to get an idea of your skill level so they can place you in the right ensemble or, for private lessons, with the right teacher.
 Be prepared to play or sing a scale, do some sight reading, perform part of a solo or etude you've brought along, and any required excerpts.
 More information on ensemble auditions.